ZKBitcoinToken/zkBTC-Testnet-Mainnet-Almost/zkBitcoin Miner Testnet v2.5.0/README.md

 -  privateKey              (Solo only) Miner's private key

--  MinzkBTCperMint         (Solo only) Minimum amount of zkBitcoin to allow the mint to succeed
+-  MinZKBTCperMint         (Solo only) Minimum amount of zkBitcoin to allow the mint to succeed

+-  MaxZKBTCperMint         (Solo only) Maxmium amount of zkBitcoin to allow the mint to succeed

+-  HowManyBlocksAWAYFromAdjustmentToSendMinimumZKBTC (Solo only) How many blocks way from a readjustment do you want to send MinZKBTCperMint

 -  NFTApiURL               (Solo only) URL to the API for NFT minting